Alecadabra/OOPD/README.md

-# Object-Oriented Program Design (Curtin University 2019)
+# Object-Oriented Program Design

-Part of my Computer Science degree at Curtin University.
+Part of my Computer Science degree at Curtin University in 2019.
 My final mark was 93%.

 Contains my first ever code, beware.
 There's no proper commit history because it wasn't developed using GitHub.